Australian Early Development Census

 Teachers complete the instrument based on their knowledge and observations in their class.
 Children are not required to be present while teachers complete the AvEDI and schools participating in the collection receive funding for teacher relief time.

 Since 2009 NSW has maintained a participation rate of over 95% at the state level in all collection cycles.

 Further information about AEDC and the data collection process is available on the National AEDC website schools page.
 For further information or support for the 2021 AEDC data collection contact the AEDC Helpdesk on 1800 092 548 or email firstname.lastname@example.org

-The video below provides an overview of the process through which AEDC data is collected.
+The AEDC 2021 Key steps to data collection video (9:31) below provides an overview of the process through which AEDC data is collected.
 Refer to the information pack that you have received for further information.

 Transcript of AEDC 2021 Key steps to data collection

 The AEDC involves the collection of data across five developmental domains:

 - physical health and wellbeing